MoonBlvd/tad-IROS2019/README.md

 ## Updates

 :boom: **May 19th 2020**: [Our new Detection of Traffic Anomaly (DoTA) dataset is available here](https://github.com/MoonBlvd/Detection-of-Traffic-Anomaly)!
-DoTA can be considered an extention of A3D which provides more videos (4677 raw videos!) and annotations (anomaly type, anomaly objects, and track ids).
+DoTA can be considered an extention of A3D, which provides more videos (4677 raw videos!) and annotations (anomaly types, anomaly objects, and track ids).

-DoTA provides more benchmarks for driving video anomaly detection, action recognition and online action detection.
+DoTA also provides more benchmarks in driving videos, such as anomaly detection, action recognition, and online action detection.
 The corresponding paper can be found [here](https://arxiv.org/pdf/2004.03044.pdf).

-## Introduction to this repo
+## Introduction
-This repo contains A3D dataset and the code for our [IROS2019 paper](https://arxiv.org/pdf/1903.00618.pdf) on unsupervised traffic accident detection.
+This repo contains the A3D dataset and the code for our [IROS2019 paper](https://arxiv.org/pdf/1903.00618.pdf) on unsupervised traffic accident detection.

-This code also contains a improved pytorch implementation of our ICRA paper [*Egocentric Vision-based Future Vehicle Localization for Intelligent Driving Assistance Systems*](https://arxiv.org/pdf/1809.07408.pdf), which is an important building block for the traffic accident detection.
-The original project repo is https://github.com/MoonBlvd/fvl-ICRA2019
+This code also contains an improved PyTorch implementation for our ICRA paper [*Egocentric Vision-based Future Vehicle Localization for Intelligent Driving Assistance Systems*](https://arxiv.org/pdf/1809.07408.pdf), which is an important building block for the traffic accident detection.
+The original project repo is https://github.com/MoonBlvd/fvl-ICRA2019.

 <img src="figures/teaser.png" width="400">